Hur Kyoung-min

-Hur Kyoung-min (born August 26, 1990) is a South Korean third baseman who plays for the Doosan Bears in the KBO League.
+Hur Kyoung-min (born August 26, 1990) is a South Korean third baseman who plays for the KT Wiz in the KBO League.
 He bats and throws right-handed.

 Amateur career

 While attending Gwangju Jaeil High School, Hur was considered one of the Big 4 shortstops in the Korean high school baseball league along with future KBO stars An Chi-Hong, Kim Sang-Su and Oh Ji-Hwan.